 We want to assist the agent in understanding the purpose of these files, so please click on the file names to open and change the name and descriptions as shown below.
 Ensure you’ve clicked Save once you’ve made those changes.
-Training.doc – Description: This knowledge source contains information about new employee training.
-Approved Devices.xls – Description: This knowledge source contains the list of devices approved for new employees.
+Training.docx – Description: This knowledge source contains information about new employee training.
+Approved Devices.xlsx – Description: This knowledge source contains the list of devices approved for new employees.